cal-itp/benefits/docs/README.md

 The user interface and content is available in both English and Spanish.
 Additional language support is possible via Django's [i18n and l10n features][i18n].

-The application communicates with external services like [Littlepay][littlepay] via API calls and others like the [authentication server](https://dev.auth.cdt.ca.gov) via redirects, both over the public internet.
+The application communicates with external services like [Littlepay][littlepay] via API calls and others like the [Identity Gateway](https://dev.auth.cdt.ca.gov) via redirects, both over the public internet.
 See [all the system interconnections][interconnections].

 ## Enrollment process